 Setting Communication Rules

 Much like defining the Elements, an API will define the rules software use to communicate.
 Imagine trying using MS Word to write an entire book, then converting all the text to WingDings before printing your book.
 You’d have a book in a nearly indecipherable language.

 An API ensures that all elements are using the same communication format.
 You can rest assured that your website or software will work properly across a variety of browsers.

 Providing Software Building-Blocks

 Finally, we need the elements we’ll build software from.
-By connecting different elements, an API creates the basic ‘building-blocks’ developers use to make new software.
-And because those building-blocks used standardized elements, the new software avoids a range of possible communication issues.
+By connecting different elements, an API creates the basic ‘building-blocks’ developers used to make new software.
+And because those building-blocks used standardized elements, the new software avoids a range of communication issues.

 Okay, so we’ve got the ability to connect elements, ensure communication between elements, and build out unique elements.
-The easiest way I’ve found to understand what an API is and how it works is to think of it as a template.
-Just like the kind of template you might use when creating a book interior with predefined header and footer space, fonts, text specifications, and page size; the API is a template for web and software development that ensures uniformity.
+The easiest way I’ve found to understand what an API is to think of it as a template.
+Just like the template you might use when creating a book interior.
+Ready with pre-defined header and footer space, fonts, text specifications, and page size; the API is a template for web and software development that ensures uniformity.

 When Uniformity Is Good

 Structures enable innovation and original design.
 It’s often challenging to appreciate how important an established structure is to creating something new.
 This is particularly relevant for web-based creators—without holding to the standards your content may not render or function properly on the variety of browsers and operating systems in use today.